ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 #### 2. Cons

-* I dont get raise immediatly or even at all
+* I don’t get raise immediately or even at all
 * Teammate gets to take credit for my work
-* Could refelct poorly on my own character
+* Could reflect poorly on my own character

 #### 3. Script